viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 Before following this tutorial, ensure you have:

-- A machine running Viam.
+- A machine running `viam-server`, the software that runs your machine and connects it to the Viam app.

-  - If you are using your own machine, make sure you have [installed `viam-server`](/get-started/installation/).
+  - If you are using your own machine, [install `viam-server`](/get-started/installation/) by following the setup instructions on your machine's page in the [Viam app](https://app.viam.com).
   - If you are using a Viam Rover through [Try Viam](https://app.viam.com/try), no further action is needed.

 - A configured camera component.